majohdezo/VFXScripting/README.md

 # Bookcase tool

 This tool allows the user to create customized bookcases in `Autodesk Maya`.
-The user will be able to choose the  height, width depth, and levels of the asset.
+The user will be able to choose the  height, width, depth, and levels of the asset.
 He will also be able to select the amount of books he wants on each level of the bookcase.

-The tool works through a UI that th user can customize in order to create his owns models.
+The tool works through an UI that the user can customize in order to create his owns models.

 ![image](readme_rsc/gif1.gif)